bsubraya/bsubraya.github.io/_pages/about.md

 Research Interests
 ======

-  * Multiwavelngth observations of astrophysical transients in time-domain astronomy
+  * Multiwavelength observations of astrophysical transients in time-domain astronomy
   * Maximizing scientific return from ongoing and upcoming all-sky surveys
   * Understanding core-collapse supernovae with their remnants
   * Investigating precursor activities and mass-loss mechanisms in massive stars